abhishek-1110/StudentGradeCalculatorApp/README.md

 # StudentGradeCalculatorApp
-This app calculates the total marks, percentage, grade and displays the result of the student based on the marks entered.
+This app calculates the total marks, percentage, grade and displays the result of the student based on the marks entered